barum-jam-collective/PiWarsBot/README.md

 ![Build status](https://github.com/shymega/PiWarsBot/workflows/Rust/badge.svg)

 This is a Discord bot written in Rust for the Barum Jam Collective.

-Currently, its purpose is to extract tweets from Twitter matching a configured hashtag, and post a short digest message in the Discord server every X amount of minutes/hours.
+Currently, its only purpose is to stream tweets with a configured hashtag into a Discord channel.

 ## Usage